Article Updated On

 An HSE inspector served a total of three Prohibition Notices and two Improvement Notices, along with a Notification of Contravention for a foreseeable risk of asbestos exposure, a lack of competent site manager, risks of falls from height, unsuitable welfare facilities and inadequate fore safety precautions.

-Charles McGrath, sole director of UK Night Life Limited, pleaded guilty to breaching Section 3 (1) of the Health and Safety at Work Act ect 1974 and Regulations 5 (a) and 16 of the Control of Asbestos Regulations 2012 and was fined £5,720 with costs of £3,535.
+Charles McGrath, sole director of UK Night Life Limited, pleaded guilty to exposing people to asbestos as a result of the works at the Bolton nightclub and to breaching Section 3 (1) of the Health and Safety at Work Act ect 1974 and Regulations 5 (a) and 16 of the Control of Asbestos Regulations 2012 and was fined £5,720 with costs of £3,535.

 HSE reported that during his summing up, District Judge Sanders remarked that Mr McGrath had chosen to rush through the works with unqualified and inexperienced people running the site on a day-to-day basis.